Learn about actual and potential costs

 How risky is the supply chain?

-Suppliers of taxation law services have moderate supply chain risk.
+Suppliers of taxation law services face moderate supply chain risk.
 Taxation law suppliers rely on computers, software, office equipment, furniture and office space to provide their services.
-Computer and packaged software wholesalers pose the most risk due to heavy competition among suppliers in that market.
-Fortunately, software is only one...
+Office furniture manufacturers and wholesalers pose the most risk due to a sudden drop in demand for their products from businesses due to...
 Subscribe to learn more.